purpleidea/flabbergast/kws-vm.md

 The self-hosting Flabbergast compiler generates a compiler in a language that then emits instructions in the target VM format.
 The self-hosting compiler requires some other facilities beyond what is described here in order to generate the target compiler.
 These are described in the self-hosting compiler and include, principally, the parser.

-## Functions and Flow Control
+## Definitions and Flow Control

-The VM has a scheduler capable of executing functions.
-Functions always terminate and provide the exit scenarios: return or fail.
-Every function has one or more listeners, that is, other functions which rely on the result of this function are _notified_ of the result.
+The VM has a scheduler capable of executing futures.
+Futures always terminate and provide the exit scenarios: return or fail.
+Every future has one or more listeners, that is, other futures which rely on the result of this future are _notified_ of the result.

 Real implementation need to manage the state of the language in particular, deciding when to schedule individual computations.
 A program is invalid if it creates mutations that are visible to other scheduled units.
 For example, it is possible to add items to a frame.
 A computation should make all the modifications to a frame and then make it visible to other computations via a return.
 None of the receivers can modify the frame (though the implementation is not required to prevent this from happening).